markspan/markspan.github.io/_posts/2021-01-05-evtplugins.md

 *at the moment* there are four (4) plugins available.

-- EVTXX item: send codes through an "EventExchanger" to a physiology recording, to synchronise the behavioural data with the physiological data.
+- [EVTXX](#EVTXX) item: send codes through an "EventExchanger" to a physiology recording, to synchronise the behavioural data with the physiological data.
-- ResponseBox item: Alternative to the default 'JoyStick' plugin.
+- [ResponseBox](#ResponseBox) item: Alternative to the default 'JoyStick' plugin.
 Made for the custom made buttonboxes of Research Support.
-- RGB_Led_Control item: Extended Responsebox item for use with the RGB Responsebox, enabling colour use and feedback on the buttonbox.
+- [RGB_Led_Control](#RGB_Led_Control) item: Extended Responsebox item for use with the RGB Responsebox, enabling colour use and feedback on the buttonbox.
-- VAS item: a "Visual Analogue Scale".
+- [VAS](#VAS) item: a "Visual Analogue Scale".
 I tried to make it as customizable as possible, so its up to the user to stay close to the original VAS, or design their own.

 ## Usage of each item:

-### EVTXX
+### <a name="EVTXX">EVTXX</a>
 The purpose of this item/device is to send codes through an "EventExchanger" to a physiology recording, to synchronise the behavioural data with the physiological data.
 What we call an "EventExchanger", usually is an **EVT-2**, see picture below.
 This is an USB version of the **EVT-1**, which did/does the same, but was/is connected to a printer-port.
 There is also an **EVT-3**.
 This is a larger version of the EVT-2, and is only used in the EEG cabins at the basement.
 The EVT-2 and EVT-3 are compatible, and only differ in extra (external) connections for the EVT-3.